taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 Now you have a scripting pattern for using with something like a monitoring system or cronjobed scripts, etc.

 Good luck.
-Comments or feedback: <t0dd@protonmail.com>
+Send comments or feedback: <t0dd@protonmail.com>

 ----